Submit to the journal

 Aims and scope

-Innovation & Management Review is a quarterly publication organised by the Business department of the University of Sao Paulo, Brazil.
+Innovation & Management Review is a continuous publication organised by the Business department of the University of Sao Paulo, Brazil.
 INMR's main objectives are: to disseminate the intellectual production in the field of technological, organisational and market innovation, stimulating creative academic and research contributions; to do its share in increasing the knowledge production of the academic and professional communities related to applied sciences in the field of innovation; to serve as a proper channel to spread conceptual and methodological advances and experiences of innovation in modern society; and to encourage the dissemination of knowledge that promotes new studies and new theoretical and empirical formulations for the field of innovation.

 The journal covers all fields of innovation including: